Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Edit feature attachments/README.md

 2. Create a `FeatureLayer` object from the service feature table.
 3. Select features from the feature layer with `selectFeatures`.
 4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use`ArcGISFeature.fetchAttachmentsAsync()`.
-5. To add an attachment to the selected ArcGISFeature, create an attachment and use `ArcGISFeature.addAttachmentAsync()`.
+5. To add an attachment to the selected ArcGISFeature, create an attachment and use `ArcGISFeature.addAttachment()`.
-6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachmentAsync()`.
+6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachment()`.
-7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEditsAsync()`.
+7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEdits()`.

 ## Relevant API